PASS: Path-selective State Space Model for Event-based Recognition: Proposed Method

 \subsection{Multi-faceted Selection Guiding (MSG) Loss}

 While the proposed PEAS module is differentiable and capable of learning through back-propagation, the basic multi-class cross-entropy loss, ${L}_{CLS}$, is inadequate for effectively guiding model optimization.
-Due to the random weight initialization of the PEAS module, the selection of event frames is stochastic at the onset of training.
-However, throughout the training process, the model is limited to optimizing its performance based on the distribution of the randomly selected event frames, rather than enhancing the PEAS module to facilitate adaptive selection and scanning of the input events.
-To facilitate effective optimization, we propose the MSG loss that addresses two crucial aspects: \textbf{1)}\textit{~minimizing the randomness of the selection process to ensure the selected sequence features can encapsulate the entirety of the sequence}; and \textbf{2)} \textit{guaranteeing that each selected events feature stands out with each other, thus eliminating redundancy}.
-The MSG loss comprises three components, which will be detailed in the subsequent subsections.
+This is because the selection of event frames is stochastic at the onset of training due to the random weight initialization of the PEAS module.
+Consequently, during training, the model can only optimize performance based on the distribution of these randomly selected frames, rather than improving the PEAS module for adaptive selection of input events.
+To facilitate effective optimization, we propose the MSG loss that addresses two crucial challenges: 1)~reducing the randomness of the selection process to ensure the selected sequence features can encapsulate the entirety of the sequence; and 2) guaranteeing that each selected event feature stands out from the others, thus eliminating redundancy.
+To be specific, the MSG loss comprises two components, which will be detailed in the subsequent subsections.

-\textbf{Within-Frame Event Information Entropy (WEIE) Loss:} Given the random initialization of the score predictor’s weight proposed in the PEAS module (Sec.~\ref{sec:PEAS}), the frame selection process tends to be random.
-For each selected event frame, we introduce a WEIE Loss $\mathcal{L}_{WEIE}$, which quantifies the image entropy of each event frame.
+\textbf{Within-Frame Event Information Entropy (WEIE) Loss:} We introduce within-frame event information entropy loss $\mathcal{L}_{WEIE}$ to reduce the randomness of frame selection, which arises from the random initialization of the PEAS module (Sec.~\ref{sec:PEAS}). $\mathcal{L}_{WEIE}$ quantifies the image information entropy of each event frame.
+As shown in Fig.~\ref{fig:cFramework}, the WEIE loss for the padding frame Fig.~\ref{fig:cFramework} (b) is zero.
+In contrast, the WEIE loss for the non-padding frame Fig.~\ref{fig:cFramework} (a) is greater than zero.
 Intuitively, a higher WEIE loss indicates that the selected event frame contains more information and richer details.
-Maximizing this loss helps enhance model optimization to minimize randomness in the selection process.
-It is defined as follows:
+Thus, maximizing $\mathcal{L}_{WEIE}$ helps enhance model optimization to minimize randomness in the selection process.
+Specifically, we first calculate the frequency histogram $P^{k}= \textit{hist}(\textit{gray}(F^{'}_{k}))$ for each selected event frame $F^{'}_{k}$, where $K$ indicates the number of selected event frames, \textit{gray}$(.)$ converts RGB event frames to grayscale and \textit{hist}$(.)$ indicates histogram statistics frequency.
+Then the $\mathcal{L}_{WEIE}$ is calculated as follows: \begin{small}

-where\textit{hist}$(.)$ indicates histogram statistics; $N$ is the number of histogram bins; \textit{gray}$(.)$ converts RGB event frames to grayscale; $P^{k}$ indicates the histogram statistics frequency for selected event frame $F^{'}_{k}$; $K$ indicates the number of selected event frames.
+\end{small} where $N$ is the number of histogram bins; $K$ indicates the number of selected event frames.